Should You Cut the Cable Cord?

 If you think your cable bill is getting out of hand, you’re not alone.
-The cost of cable has skyrocketed over the last decade, with the average monthly bill climbing to nearly $90 for basic and premium channels, according to the NPD Group, a market research firm.
-To make matters worse, cable bills are on track to reach $200 per month in 2020, NPD says, as customers shell out about 6 percent more annually.
+The cost of cable has skyrocketed over the last decade, with the average monthly bill in 2023 climbing to around $200 for basic and premium channels, according to Cord Cutter’s News.

 Cable TV has become so ingrained in our culture that it might be difficult to imagine life without it.
 But the tides are turning in the entertainment industry, as the Internet ushers in a host of new viewing options.
 Could cable really be on its way out?
 According to a study by Nielsen, the number of “zero TV” households—those that don’t subscribe to cable TV—increased from 2 million in 2007 to more than 5 million in 2013.

 Think you’re ready to pull the plug on cable?
-Here are some factors to consider.
+Below are some factors to consider.

 What could you save?

-Many families could use an extra $90 per month, and the savings are even more dramatic if you calculate the cost of cable over a lifetime.
+Many families could use an extra $200 per month, and the savings are even more dramatic if you calculate the cost of cable over a lifetime.
 What if, starting at age 23, you instead placed this money in an investment portfolio, leaving it there until you reached age 80?
-Using AARP’s investment calculator (www.aarp.org/money/investing/investment_return_calculator), assuming a 6-percent rate of return and an inflation rate of 3 percent, you could potentially save nearly $512,000!*
+Using AARP’s investment calculator, assuming a 6-percent rate of return and an inflation rate of 3 percent, you could potentially save nearly $735,900!*

 Of course, the amount you’re able to put away will vary depending on your current cable package.
 If you have a bundle deal that includes phone, TV, and Internet, the fee for standalone Internet may be more than you expect, as bundled services typically come at a discount.
 Be sure to look into the actual costs of keeping your Internet and phone service, along with any cable alternatives you’re interested in.